-Are you out there listening?
-Do you like our new introduction?
-What would you like us to talk about next?
-Let us know by sending us your ideas/comments by commenting here, on Facebook, Twitter or by e-mail (email@example.com).
+Are you listening?
+Let us know your thoughts, opinions and suggestions by commenting here, or on Facebook, Twitter or by e-mail (email@example.com).

-Posted by Gianmarco Segato / in The Big COC Podcast / comments (0) / permalink
+Posted by Danielle D'Ornellas / in The Big COC Podcast / comments (1) / permalink

 Sara Fulgoni in the COC production of Bluebeard's Castle.
 Photo: Michael Cooper © 2001